-It is often suggested that climate change will favour invasions by non-indigenous species worldwide (Jones and Cheung, 2014).
-It has been shown that non-native benthic species typically occur in areas with reduced salinity, high temperatures, a high proportion of soft seabed, and low wave exposure, whereas most native species show an opposite pattern (Jänes et al., 2017).
-Modelled temperature and salinity scenarios suggested an increase in Ponto-Caspian cladocerans in the pelagic community and an increase in dreissenid bivalves, amphipods, and mysids in the benthos of coastal areas in the northern Baltic Sea by 2100 (Holopainen et al., 2016).
-Disentangling factors facilitating the establishment of non-native species demands long-term surveys and data from multiple environments in order to distinguish climaterelated effects from other ecosystem-level drivers (Bailey et al., 2020).
-In addition, studies on changing connectivity are needed (e.g. Jonsson et al., 2020).
+3055 It is often suggested that climate change will favour invasions by non-indigenous species worldwide (Jones and 3056 Cheung, 2014).
+It has been shown that non-native benthic species typically occur in areas with reduced salinity, 3057 high temperatures, high proportion of soft seabed and low wave exposure, whereas most native species show an 3058 opposite pattern (Jänes et al., 2017).
+Modelled temperature and salinity scenarios suggests an increase of Ponto-3059 Caspian cladocerans in the pelagic community, and an increase in dreissenid bivalves, amphipods and mysids in 3060 the benthos of coastal areas in the northern Baltic Sea by 2100 (Holopainen et al., 2016).
+Disentangling factors 3061 facilitating establishment of non-native species demands long-term surveys, and data from multiple environments 3062 in order to distinguish climate-related effects from other ecosystem-level drivers (Bailey et al., 2020).
+In addition, 3063 studies on changing connectivity are needed (e.g. Jonsson et al., 2020).

-3.3.6(4) Fish
+3064 3.3.6.4 Fish

-Climate change may affect Baltic Sea fish through changes in water temperature, salinity, oxygen, and pH, as well as nutrient loads, which indirectly affect food availability for fish.
-The responses of cod larvae to OA and warming have been studied experimentally.
-Some studies found no effect on the hatching, survival, or development rates of cod larvae (Frommel et al., 2013), while, in others, the mortality of cod larvae doubled when exposed to high-end OA projections (RCP8.5).
-Several modelling studies, however, project low abundances of cod towards the end of the century, due to continued poor oxygen conditions (Niiranen et al., 2013; Wåhlström et al., 2020).
+Climate change may affect Baltic Sea fish through effects on water temperature, salinity, oxygen and pH, as well as nutrient loads, which indirectly affect food availability for fish.
+The responses of cod larvae to ocean acidification and warming have been studied experimentally.
+Some studies found no effect on hatching, survival or development rates of cod larvae (Frommel et al., 2013), while in others mortality of cod larvae doubled when exposed to high-end OA projections (RCP8.5).
+Several modelling studies however project low abundances of cod towards the end of the century, due to continued poor oxygen conditions (Niiranen et al., 2013; Wåhlström et al., 2020).

 Climate change may also be positive for fish stocks.
 Warmer spring and summer temperatures have been projected to increase productivity of sprat (Voss et al., 2011; MacKenzie et al., 2012; Niiranen et al., 2013).
-For herring, results are more varied as both an increase (Bartolino et al., 2014) and a short-term decrease (Niiranen et al., 2013) have been projected.
+For herring, results are more varied: both increase (Bartolino et al., 2014) and a short-term decrease (Niiranen et al., 2013) have been projected.

-Multi-species modelling has also emphasised the role of climate for cod stocks.
-If fishing is intense but climate remains unchanged, cod declines, but not very dramatically, while if climate change proceeds as projected, cod disappeared in two models out of seven, even with the current low fishing effort (Gårdmark et al., 2013).
-Different scenarios yield very different outcomes, however.
-A medium $CO_2$ concentration scenario (RCP4.5), low nutrients, and sustainable fisheries resulted in high numbers of cod and flounder, while high emissions (RCP8.5) and high nutrient loads resulted in high abundance of sprat (Bauer et al., 2018, 2019).
-All these studies assumed a more or less pronounced decrease in salinity.
+3078 Multi-species modelling has also emphasized the role of climate for cod stocks.
+If fishing is intense but climate 3079 remains unchanged, cod declines, but not very dramatically, while if climate change proceeds as projected, cod 3080 disappeared in two models out of seven, even with the current low fishing effort (Gårdmark et al., 2013).
+Different 3081 scenarios yield very different outcomes, however.
+A medium CO_2 concentration scenario (RCP4.5), low nutrients 3082 and sustainable fisheries resulted in high numbers of cod and flounder, while high emissions (RCP8.5) and high 3083 nutrient loads resulted in high abundance of sprat (Bauer et al., 2018; Bauer et al., 2019).
+All these studies assumed 3084 a more or less pronounced decrease in salinity.

-3.3.6(5) Marine mammals
+3085 3.3.6.5 Marine mammals

-Ringed seal and grey seal - sea ice
+3086 Ringed seal and grey seal - sea ice